yogan/advent-of-code/templates/zig/README.md

-# Advent of Code Zig Template
+# Advent of Code in Zig

 Created with `zig init` and cleaned up a bit (lib removed, only main/exe).